opencost/opencost-website/docs/integrations/prometheus.md

 )
 ```

-- `30` defines amount of date to export
+- `30` Represents the duration over which the data is aggregated, which is 30 days in this case.
 - `5m` Defines the accuracy of the data.
 Modify this to adjust precision:
   - **Decrease** (e.g., to `1m`): Enhances accuracy.
 It's typically not recommended to set it below the Prometheus scraping interval (`1m` by default)
   - **Increase** Enhances the performance of the query.
-- `sum by (type, namespace)`  controls the grouping key, available options are `container, namespace, node, pod, type`
+- `sum by (type, namespace)`  controls the grouping, available options are `container, namespace, node, pod, type`